PhantomGamesDevelopment/TWM2/README.md

 	  * Reduced the melee attack cooldown from 1.5 seconds to 0.8 seconds.
 	  * Holding the Plasmasaber will grant you a protective buff preventing zombie infection from impact damage.
 	    * You can still be infected by taking zombie based projectile damage.
+    * Gun Blade
+	  * Increased the damage from 0.45 to 0.75
+	  * Increased the headshot multiplier to 10.0!!!
+	  * Alright, the starting melee option.
+This one was a tricky one to adjust for, but I'm happy with this.
+The generic melee attack will now deal a hefty punch to targets, but if you land that headshot, you'll get a massive 10.0 multiplier making it the strongest hitting attack you have.
+Obviously this is a risk/reward play since you'll be right in the face of your target, but I feel like this should be the benefit you get for doing so.
   * Sidearms
     * At the moment, the two statistical outliers in the pool (Crimson Hawk and Pulse Phaser) are a bit too strong, so some minor adjustments will help smooth gameplay and bring the others into play
     * Crimson Hawk Pistol